ejbelt/scardot/CONTRIBUTING.md

 Please follow the instructions in the template when you do.

-Notably, please include a Minimal Reproduction Project (MRP), which is a small Godot project which reproduces the issue, with no unnecessary files included.
+Notably, please include a Minimal Reproduction Project (MRP), which is a small scardot project which reproduces the issue, with no unnecessary files included.
 Be sure to not include the `.godot` folder in the archive to save space.

-Make sure that the bug you are experiencing is reproducible in the latest Godot releases.
-You can find an overview of all Godot releases [on the website](https://godotengine.org/download/archive/) to confirm whether your current version is the latest one.
-It's worth testing against both the latest stable release and the latest dev snapshot for the next Godot release.
+Make sure that the bug you are experiencing is reproducible in the latest scardot releases.
+You can find an overview of all scardot releases [on the website](https://godotengine.org/download/archive/) to confirm whether your current version is the latest one.
+It's worth testing against both the latest stable release and the latest dev snapshot for the next scardot release.

-If you run into a bug which wasn't present in an earlier Godot version (what we call a _regression_), please mention it and clarify which versions you tested (both the one(s) working and the one(s) exhibiting the bug).
+If you run into a bug which wasn't present in an earlier scardot version (what we call a _regression_), please mention it and clarify which versions you tested (both the one(s) working and the one(s) exhibiting the bug).